kanboard/documentation/source/plugins/hooks.rst

 Add new API methods
 -------------------

-Kanboard use this library
+Kanboard uses this library
 `JSON-RPC <https://github.com/fguillot/JsonRPC>`__ to handle API calls.

-To add a new method you can do something like that from your plugin:
+To add a new method, you can do something like this from your plugin:

 .. code:: php